dxos/dxos/docs/docs/guide/glossary.md

 Represents an agent or actor in the system.

-### Vault

-ECHO data and HALO identities are physically stored in browser storage on the application's domain.

 ### Device

 A running instance of the DXOS `Client` represents a device on the network.
 Every browser profile acts as a device.
 A CLI application is it's own device.
 HALO replicates identity and credential information across devices securely and automatically and supports device revocation.